 As many as 11.6% of men will receive a prostate cancer diagnosis at some point in their lives.
 It's a grave disease, but it’s one that can be effectively treated when detected in the early stages.
-At Midtown Urology Associates, men from the Austin, Texas, area have access to specialists in diagnosing and treating prostate cancer.
-Reach out to the office today over the phone to schedule an appointment or use the simple online scheduling option.
+At Midtown Urology Associates, men from the Austin, Texas, area have access to specialists like Dr. Michael Trotter and Andrew Barger, APRN, who can diagnose and treat prostate cancer.
+Reach out to the office today over the phone to schedule an appointment or use the simple online booking tool.

 Prostate cancer occurs when something changes the DNA in your prostate’s cells, triggering either overproduction of cells or deactivation of tumor-suppressing genes.
 The result is an excessive rate of cell growth with limited checks or controls.